SynPuCo/SynapseCounter/README.md

 #### Default parameters

-The default parameters are defined for 1024x1024 pixel images and are suitable for the majority of applications.
-These parameters are optimal for glutamatergic and gabaergic synapse quantification using VGlut1-PSD95 and VGAT-Gephyrin pairs respectively.
+The default parameters are defined for 1024×1024 pixel images and are suitable for the majority of applications.
+These parameters are optimal for glutamatergic and GABAergic synapse quantification using VGlut1-PSD95 and VGAT-Gephyrin pairs respectively.

 #### Choose input source